 The U.S. Geological Survey (USGS) has been the primary civilian mapping agency of the United States since 1879.
-The best known USGS maps are the 1:24,000-scale topographic maps, also known as 7.5-minute quadrangles.
+USGS topographic maps have been published at many scales, but 1:24,000 (also referred to as a 7.5-minute quadrangle) has been the standard topographic map scale since 1947.
+For Alaska the standard scale is 1:25,000.